brian-mcnamara/plugin_uploader/README.md

 }

 uploadPlugin {
+    // Depend on either signPlugin or buildPlugin. dependsOn(project.tasks.named('signPlugin'))
+    def signPluginTask = project.tasks.named("signPlugin").get() as SignPluginTask
-    // Get the plugin distribution file from the buildPlugin task provided from the gradle-intellij-plugin def archive = project.tasks.buildPlugin as Zip
+    // Get the plugin distribution file from the signPlugin task provided from the gradle-intellij-plugin def archive = signPluginTask.outputArchiveFile.asFile
+    // If you do not wish to sign the plugin, you can use the buildPlugin output instead and specify `archive.archivePath` for the file argument
+    // def archive = project.tasks.buildPlugin as Zip

     // For security, do not hard code usernames or passwords in source control, instead load them through the gradle properties:
     // <code> findProperty('some.gradle.property') as String </code>
     // or through Environment variables: